nodys/spreadstream/README.md

 Then:

-1. [Create a Google authentication token](#google-authentication-token) and make sure the account (or the service account) can acces the spreadsheets you plan to use.
+1. [Create a Google authentication token](#google-authentication-token) and make sure the account (or the service account) can access the spreadsheets you plan to use.
 2. Create a [rc file](#rc-file) with your authentication token